jfgomezok/cost-holding-fx-reserves/README.md

     `sample_stlouis_api_key.R` and then change its name to `stlouis_api_key.R`.

-## Directory structure
+## Files structure

-1.  `Data Generator.R` will install and load the required packages, download the data from public warehouses (i.e IMF, WB, St.Louis FED, S\&P), save it in ‘Inputs’, merge it and build two panels saved in ‘Outputs’:
+1.  `data_generator.R` will install and load the required packages, download the data from public warehouses (i.e IMF, WB, St.Louis FED, S\&P), save it in folder ‘raw\_data’, merge it and build two panels saved in folder ‘Outputs’:

-      - self\_insurance\_db.csv is the section 3 master data base
+      - self\_insurance\_db.csv is the section 3 data base (‘DB’).
-        (‘DB’).
       - law\_db.csv is the section 4 master DB.

-2. Once you got the two panels, each section of the papaer has itw own markdown to perform analysis.
+2. Once you got the two panels, each section of the paper has its own markdown to perform analysis, as follows:

-3.  `Self_Insurance_DataAnlaysis.Rmd` load the section 3 master DB and
+3.  `Self_Insurance_DataAnlaysis.Rmd` load the section 3 DB and deep
-    deep into the numbers, particulary:
+    into the numbers, particulary:

       - Run some histograms to detect outliers
       - Perform some analystics to have a clear view of time spans of the selected countries.
       - Quick look to reserves and debt ratios

-4.  `Self_Insurance_Regressions.Rmd` load the section 3 master DB and
+4.  `Self_Insurance_Regressions.Rmd` load the section 3 DB and performs
-    performs the regressions.
+    the regressions.

 5.  `Law_Model_analysis.Rmd` load the section 4 master DB and perform the analytics.